 Synonym(s)

-Plant species from the class of horsetails (Equisetopsida) that reaches a growth height of 10 to 50 cm.
-The plant develops a root system up to 160 centimetres deep.
-Equisetum arvense the field horsetail grows in fields, in loamy and moist meadow edges and embankments.
-In gardens and fields, the plant tends to be considered a troublesome weed.
-The very abundant silicic acid stored in the cell walls gives the plant its firm consistency.
+A plant species from the horsetail class (Equisetopsida) that grows to a height of 10 to 50 cm.
+The plant develops a root system up to 160 centimeters deep.
+Equisetum arvense grows on fields, in loamy and damp meadow edges and embankments.
+In gardens and fields, the plant tends to be regarded as a troublesome weed.
+The abundant silicic acid stored in the cell walls gives the plant its firm consistency.
+Due to its high silica content, it is used to clean pewter dishes (pewter weed, scouring weed).

-Phytotherapeutically used are the aerial parts of the plant (horsetail herb - Equiseti herba).
+The above-ground parts of the plant are used phytotherapeutically (horsetail herb - Equiseti herba).

 Equisetum arvense (green summer shoots) is the parent plant of Equisiti herbae (Herbae Equisiti).
 The extracts contain about 10% mineral components such as silicic acid and water-soluble silicates; furthermore 0.2-0.9% flavone glycosides (especially kaempferol and quercitin), polyenoic acid, bitter substances and resins.
 Alkaloids such as nicotine are also present in small quantities.